 Palate - A wine term used to describe the ability to appreciate a range of taste characteristics of a beverage via the smell and taste senses.

 Pearlescent - A description of the shimmering, gold and silver flashes exhibited by bubbles rising in a glass of sparkling wine or grape juice.

-Punch bowls - A means of serving party drinks from wide decorative bowls with a ladle.
+from which drinks are served.
 The word punch comes from the Hindu word paantsch, meaning five, because the original drink consisted of five ingredients such as a spirit, sugar, lemon, water, and tea or spices.
 The concept of punch was brought from India by the British East India Company in the early seventeenth century.
-Now making a comeback for stylish entertaining, punch bowls were one popular wedding gifts and standard household items.
+Now making a comeback for stylish entertaining.

 Punt - The dimple at the bottom of some beverage bottles, used for elegant pouring.